dugoh/nullmodem/README.md

 Installation:

-Just unpack the tarball somewhere and run make in the nullmodem directory.
+Clone the repo and run make in the nullmodem directory.
 You will need to have "linux-headers" (>3.7) installed to compile the module.
 A small shell script, called "reload", (re-)loads the module and sets permissions of the /dev/nmp* devices.

-Of cource you can also add it as a driver in the kernel.
+You can also add it as a driver in the kernel.

 ```sh
 cd src/linux # or wherever your sources live